PalmStoneGames/kube-cert-manager/README.md

 ## Project Goals

 * Demonstrate how to build custom Kubernetes controllers.
-* Demonstrate how to use Kubernetes [Third Party Resources](https://github.com/kubernetes/kubernetes/blob/release-1.3/docs/design/extending-api.md).
+* Demonstrate how to use Kubernetes [Custom Resource Definitions](https://kubernetes.io/docs/concepts/api-extension/custom-resources/).
 * Demonstrate how to interact with the Kubernetes API (watches, reconciliation, etc).
 * Demonstrate how to write great documentation for Kubernetes add-ons and extensions.
 * Promote the usage of Let's Encrypt for securing web applications running on Kubernetes.

 ## Requirements

-* Kubernetes 1.3+
+* Kubernetes 1.7+
 * At least one configured [challenge provider](docs/providers.md)
-* A Kubectl with the same 1.x version as your cluster (ie. kubectl 1.3.x for a 1.3 cluster, and kubectl 1.4.x for a 1.4 cluster)

 ## Usage